nearform/nceubadge/docs-source/content/challenges/_index.md

 You'll start with Hello World and hopefully by Wednesday you'll have a giant P2P badge network running.

 Try combining multiple challenges into one codebase.

+You will find several mobile apps from Nordic Semiconductor useful in any challenges that use Bluetooth.
+On Android that's:

+And on iOS that's:

 1. Hello World on screen
 2. Detect Button press